tjfontaine/cloudnative/application-development/cicd/armory-spinnaker/spinnaker.md

 - No changes supplied.
 ```

 For our environment we will use a distributed installation onto a Kubernetes cluster.
 This installation model has Halyard deploy each of the Spinnaker microservices separately.
 A distributed installation is helpful to limit update-related downtime, making it recommended for use with production environments.

-`hal config deploy edit --type distributed --account-name my-k8s-v2-account`
+To do so enter: `hal config deploy edit --type distributed --account-name my-k8s-v2-account`

 Output:

 ```
-hal config deploy edit --type distributed --account-name my-k8s-v2-account
+$ hal config deploy edit --type distributed --account-name my-k8s-v2-account
 + Get current deployment
   Success
 + Get the deployment environment